-Substance abuse and behavioral disorder counselors (also known as addiction counselors) work with clients to identify and acknowledge behaviors and situations that interfere with their recovery and help clients develop skills and behaviors necessary to recover from their addiction or modify their behavior.
+Substance abuse and behavioral disorder counselors (also known as addiction counselors) work with clients to identify and acknowledge behaviors and situations that interfere with clients' recovery and help them develop skills and behaviors necessary to recover from their addiction or modify their behavior.

 Substance abuse and behavioral disorder counselors work with individual clients, their families, and the community.
-Through such work, substance abuse and behavioral disorder counselors help people learn about addictions, their bio-psycho-social consequences, and the benefits of prevention, treatment, and recovery programs.
+Through such work, substance abuse and behavioral disorder counselors help people learn about addictions, its bio-psycho-social consequences, and the benefits of prevention, treatment, and recovery programs.
 In addition, by teaching clients and their family about addiction and behavioral disorders, everyone can develop strategies to assist in the recovery process.
 Substance abuse and behavioral disorder counselors help clients rebuild relationships and, if necessary, reestablish their career and successful involvement in their communities.

-Substance abuse and behavioral disorder counselors typically work on a team with other health care professionals, such as psychiatrists, psychologists, marriage and family therapists, social workers, clinical professional counselors, doctors, and nurses to develop treatment plans and coordinate care and services for patients.
-Frequently their services include support group development, job placement, wellness planning, and improved family relationships.
+Substance abuse and behavioral disorder counselors will work on a team with other health care professionals, such as psychiatrists, psychologists, marriage and family therapists, social workers, clinical professional counselors, doctors, and nurses to develop treatment plans and coordinate care and services for patients.
+Frequently, these services include support group development, job placement, wellness planning, and improved family relationships.

-A substance abuse and behavioral disorder counselor provides treatment in a variety of settings, including outpatient and residential settings, state, local and private hospitals, and government agencies.
+Substance abuse and behavioral disorder counselors provides treatment in a variety of settings, including outpatient and residential settings, state, local and private hospitals, and government agencies.
 They work in mental health centers, prisons, probation or parole agencies, juvenile detention facilities, halfway houses, detox centers, or in employee assistance programs.
-In some settings, a substance abuse and behavioral disorder counselor may work in the evenings, nights, or weekends.
+In some settings, a substance abuse and behavioral disorder counselors may work in the evenings, nights, or weekends.

 Substance abuse and behavioral disorder counselors are required to be certified (at the bachelor's level) or licensed (at the master's level) in order to provide treatment and support for individuals seeking to recover from an addiction or modify problem behaviors.

-- Substance abuse and behavioral counselors help individuals and groups recover from an addiction to alcohol, drugs, gambling, or other behavioral problems - Work in a variety of settings - Some positions require a Bachelor's degree to be certified - Some positions require a Master's degree and supervised experience to be licensed - Need a certification or license from the Nevada State Board of Examiners for Alcohol, Drug and Gambling Counselors
+- Substance abuse and behavioral disorder counselors help individuals and groups recover from an addiction to alcohol, drugs, or other behavioral problems - Work in a variety of settings - Typically require a bachelor's degree in Psychology, Sociology, or Social Work - Some positions require a master's degree - Need a certification or license from the Nevada State Board of Examiners for Alcohol, Drug and Gambling Counselors

+- College of Southern Nevada (Las Vegas)

+- Associate

 - Great Basin College (Elko)

-- Certificate
+- Certificate, Associate, Bachelor's

 - Nevada State College (Henderson)

-Pre-certification
+- Bachelor's

 - Truckee Meadows Community College (Reno)

-Associate, Transfer
+- Associate

 - University of Nevada, Las Vegas

 - Bachelor's, Master's

 - University of Nevada, Reno

 - Bachelor's, Master's